Your Therapist Doesn’t Have the Answers. You Do.

 Coping Mechanisms

-A common term in addiction and recovery, coping mechanisms are the ways to soothe ourselves amongst the problems and challenges we are ensuing at any current stage of life.
+A common term in addiction and recovery, coping mechanisms are the ways to soothe ourselves amongst the problems and challenges we are experiencing at any current stage of life.
 When we drink and use substances more during a pandemic, we are finding ways to cope.
 Maybe we need an escape or a soothing; perhaps we need to alter ourselves inwardly, finding relaxation when stuck at home in a time of uncertainty.
 Before COVID, maybe we needed to adjust ourselves: we drank to become more social.

 Curiosity opens us.

 I am cautious when a client asks me what to do in a particular situation.
 While I assist in their process, clients develop their capabilities to navigate the struggles that will meet them at different stages of their lives.
 I don’t tell people what to do, thankfully.
 I make it safer for them to feel whatever they feel while going through it.
-I’m not giving advice-I’m providing an experience.
-One in which we can all feel and choose for ourselves.
+I’m not giving advice; I’m providing an experience—one in which we can all feel and choose for ourselves.

 The goal of psychotherapy isn’t to feel better but to get better at the feeling.